nano-sippe/dispersion/docs/source/material_database.rst

 The MaterialDatabase Class
 ==========================
-This page describes the basic usage of the MaterialDatabase class.
+This page describes the basic usage of the ``MaterialDatabase`` class.
 This class is used for interfacing with the database file.
-The database file is a catalogue telling python where to find the data files to create instances of MaterialData.
+The database file is a catalogue telling python where to find the data files to create instances of ``MaterialData``.
 To open the database in python use,

 ::

   from refractive_index_database import MaterialDatabase mdb = MaterialDatabase()

 The database file system looks like this,

 ::

   database_root/
       database.csv
       UserData/